 - Keeping accurate records, then filing an annual report with the Social Security Administration.

 - Reporting any changes to the beneficiary’s eligibility back to the SSA.
 For example, if the beneficiary’s resources exceed the allowed amount, they may become ineligible for certain benefits.
 Other changes that may affect eligibility include moving, getting a job, marrying, receiving income, going to jail, or dying.

 - Including the beneficiary in decision making whenever possible.

 - Helping the beneficiary find additional benefits or cost savings, like reducing housing costs.

 - Making sure the beneficiary has a stable living environment, where their basic needs are met.

 The Social Security Administration generally prefers that family members or friends serve as representative payees for their loved ones.
 However, sometimes there’s no qualified person.
 In such cases, the SSA taps into qualified organizations willing to become representative payees.

 This job is not to be taken lightly.
 Penalties can be severe for a representative payee that misuses a beneficiary’s funds.
 At the very least, they will be required to repay the funds and also may face fines or even imprisonment.

 Concerned About a Loved One’s Ability to Manage?

-Maybe you have an older parent facing elder law issues.
-Maybe you are looking ahead to your own future.
-Either way, it’s important to know what rights and protections are available for senior citizens.
-Schedule a consultation with one of our attorneys and find out where you stand.
+Schedule a consultation with one of our attorneys.
+Find out what options are available to meet your needs.
 Our phone number is 256-251-2137, or you may want to use the Contact Form on our website.
-We have offices in Anniston and Birmingham and assist clients in communities like Hoover, Vestavia Hills, Irondale, and Calera.
+We have offices in Anniston and Birmingham, and assist clients in communities like Hoover, Vestavia Hills, Irondale, and Calera.